The Harriet on Riley Park

 Draft Shadow Studies

-These shadow studies are based on the massing models and show the impact of the draft project design on Riley Park to the North.
+The shadow studies are being updated based on the new M-H3 district zoning massing models to show the impact of the draft project design on Riley Park to the North.

 Transportation Impact Assessment